Shahid Nassiri Stadium

-The Shahid Nassiri Stadium is a multi-purpose stadium in Yazd, Iran.
+The Shahid Nassiri Stadium formerly Yazd Stadium is a multi-purpose stadium in Yazd, Iran.
 It is part of the much larger Shahid Nassiri Sports Complex.
 It is used mostly for football matches.
 However, during football's lull in popularity in the mid-1990s, it was discussed whether the National Afghan Buzkashi League (in-exile from the Taliban) should be allowed to train on the field.
 This led to heated controversy among the population surrounding the Stadium, which eventually led to the League's request being denied.

-The roof of the Nasiri Stadium collapsed in 1983.